ylabrj/jam/README.md

 A design document with tutorial code and usage examples will be provided later.

+## Tutorial on Jarduino - and on running Arduino sketches without Jarduino.

+This tutorial takes you through some usage scenarios.
+Useful, because it shows you how to use some of the default magics to save and run Arduino code without Jarduino.
+But hopefully you'll agree that it's better with Jarduino.

 ## Installation

 * We recommend a full [Anaconda installation](https://www.anaconda.com/distribution/) (not just Jupyter Notebook) because the graphing functions make use of *matplotlib*, *numpy* and *pandas* Python libraries.
 These are all included with the Anaconda.
 * The Arduino IDE must be installed on your system.
 Go to the __*Download the Arduino IDE*__ section of [this page](https://www.arduino.cc/en/Main/Software)
 * Add the directory with the Arduino command (Arduino or Arduino.exe) to your command path.
-* Download or copy file __*arduino_magics.py*__  to the user's Jupyter Notebook startup directory.
+* Download or copy file __*jarduino_magics.py*__  to the user's Jupyter Notebook startup directory.
 Jupyter will load it at startup, or you can run a kernel restart within your notebook to load it.
 The startup directory is located under your home directory at

  > .ipython/profile_default/startup/